 Podcasting is a rage right now.
 Seems that everyone wants to start one.
 Or everyone is telling you to start one.
 Whatever the case, there are many reasons behind why you might start a podcast and many ways to monetize it.
 I will touch on those as well as give you my number one reason why you may want to start a podcast.

 Thinking of starting one for your business?
-Check out this post: How to Start and Run a Podcast for Your Business
+Check out our site Podcasting with WordPress.

 Asking for Donations